-All related parties transactions were placed before the Board's Audit Committee and the Board for final approval as required under the Listing Regulation of Pakistan Stock Exchange.
-Related parties transactions carried out during the year 2017-18 were also placed before the members as required under Section 208 of the Companies Act 2017 which were approved by the members.
+All related parties transactions were placed before the Board's Audit Committee and the Board for final approval as required under the Listing Regulations of Pakistan Stock Exchange.
+Related parties transactions carried out during the year 2017-18 were also placed before the members in the Annual General Meeting as required under Section 208 of the Companies Act 2017.
 Members also accorded approval of the related parties transactions to be carried out in future by the management under arm's length price.
+All transactions entered into related parties was approved by the Board after approval by the Board's Audit Committee which is presided by an independent director.